 - Obsessive cleaning, washing hands, household works to reduce an exaggerated fear of contamination is common.

-- Obsessive fears about harm occurring to themselves or others which can result in compulsive behaviors.
+- Obsessive fears about harm occurring to themselves or others which can result in compulsive behaviours.

 There are several disorders that seem to be related to OCD.
-They share similar features such as intrusive thoughts and/or repetitive behaviors.
+They share similar features such as intrusive thoughts and/or repetitive behaviours.
 Although similar, there are important differences to consider when looking at effective treatments.

 The disorders include:

 - Body Dysmorphic Disorder – Preoccupation with an imagined or slight flaw in one’s appearance.
 BDD often includes repetitive behaviours that are done in response to appearance concerns.

 - Trichotillomania Disorder – Compulsive hair pulling to the point of noticeable hair loss.